 Efficiency is a top priority for call centers around the world.
-From rising call volumes —the average call center receives 4,400 calls per month — to dizzyingly high customer expectations, call centers and the agents that work in them are under mounting pressure to move fast in order to reduce wait times, lower operating costs, and keep customers satisfied.
+From high call volumes —the average call center receives 4,400 calls per month — to dizzyingly high customer expectations, call centers and the agents that work in them are under mounting pressure to move fast in order to reduce wait times, lower operating costs, and keep customers satisfied.
 This means that agents can hardly afford to waste valuable time on manual (and sometimes menial) tasks such as call routing and after-call work; however, these tasks are still essential to call center operations.

 Fortunately, there’s a solution to these pain points: call center automation.